Terms and Conditions (T&Cs)

 General Service Records: Stored indefinitely but contain no personal details, only basic session information (e.g., general location and type of service).

-Upon request, personal data (e.g., you and your dog’s information) can be erased unless required for legal or tax purposes.
+Upon request, personal data (i.e, you and your dog’s information) can be erased unless required for legal or tax purposes.

 4. Data Sharing

-K9 Contact does not share personal information with third parties unless explicitly requested by you.
+K9 Contact does not share personal information with third parties (not connected services) unless explicitly requested by you.
 For example, if you request that session notes be shared with a professional (such as a vet or behaviorist), we will require written consent before proceeding.

 6. Data Security